basmajalloul/qe-feature-representation/README.md

-# Quantum-Enhanced Recurrent Models for Cognitive–Motor Assessment
+# Quantum-Enhanced Feature Representation for Motor Function Assessment

+This repository contains all data, preprocessing, and experimental code used in the study on **Quantum-Enhanced Feature Representation for Cognitive and Motor Function Assessment**, submitted to *Applied Soft Computing* (Double-Blind Review Version).

+---

 ## 📂 Repository Structure